intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     cd ..
     ```

-2. Generate the key for SGX Enclaves
+2. Generate the signing key for SGX Enclaves

    Generate the enclave key using the command below, keep it safely for future remote attestations and to start SGX Enclaves more securely.
 It will generate a file `enclave-key.pem` in the current working directory, which will be the  enclave key.
 To store the key elsewhere, modify the output file path.